Abdul-AA/Life-Expectancy/README.md

 - Strong positive relationahip between life expctency vs GDP, percentage of resources allocated to healthcare, BMI.
 - The relationship between BMI and life expectancy can be complex.
 A healthy BMI (usually considered to be in the range of 18.5 to 24.9) is often associated with better overall health and lower risks of chronic diseases such as heart disease, diabetes, and certain cancers.
 However, both underweight (BMI less than 18.5) and obesity (BMI over 30) are linked with increased health risks and potentially lower life expectancy.
 ![Bivariate](https://github.com/Abdul-AA/Life-Expectancy/blob/e4e5c3e60d42c65991291da1b2cef8a81c0273b6/Plots/Bivariate.png)
-- Life expectancy has not changed substantially over the years regardless of development status.
+- Life expectancy has not changed substantially over the years regardless of development status as shown below.
 ![Trend](https://github.com/Abdul-AA/Life-Expectancy/blob/7323b7b90bce884e1d38da953345c54ec5971b46/Plots/Trend.png)
 #### Multivariate Analysis
 ![Multivariate](https://github.com/Abdul-AA/Life-Expectancy/blob/main/Plots/Multivariate.png)